 At the same time, geotargeting or location targeting can benefit local businesses since people who search near their area are their most likely customers.
 An alternative to Google Ads for gaining brand exposure with your target audience is advertising on social channels like Facebook and Instagram.
 Learn more in our guide to social media advertising.

-As seen in the Average Google Ads Cost by Industry table, industry plays a vital role in determining your ad spend.
+As seen in the Average Google Ads Cost by Industry table, industry plays a vital role in determining the ad spend you’ll need to increase brand visibility and sales with Google Ads.
 Despite seeing a $2.96 average CPC across all industries, a lot of those industries pay less than the average CPC—notably Real Estate ($1.36) and Arts and Entertainment ($1.51), which costs more or less just half of the average CPC.

 This variation in average cost-per-click can be attributed to the following factors: